microsoft/pai/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 #### Call for contribution
+We are working on a set of major features improvement and refactor, anyone who is familiar with the features is encouraged to join the design review and discussion in the corresponding issue ticket.
 - PAI virtual cluster design.
 [Issue 1754](https://github.com/Microsoft/pai/issues/1754)
 - PAI protocol design.
 [Issue 2007](https://github.com/Microsoft/pai/issues/2007)